Grind Coffee At Home: The Best Coffee Grinders

 The French Press uses a metal mesh to separate and filter the grounds from the coffee you drink.
 For this reason, you will need a coarser grind.
 Fine ground coffee may make it through and into your cup making it sludgy, and medium grains will block the mesh, meaning you can’t properly plunge the press.
 If this is the only coffee you drink, bear this in mind when thinking about the best coffee grinder for French Press.

 Depending on the pour over system you’re using, this will vary slightly, dependent on the thickness of the filter and the rate at which the water drips through.
-The best coffee grinder for pour over may vary depending on the system you use.
+The best coffee grinder for pour over filter coffee may vary depending on the system you use.
 For example, the Chemex uses a thicker filter, which impedes the water dripping through pretty well on its own, and so a medium coarse grind will allow the water to pass through quickly and stop the coffee brewing for too long.
 Systems like the Hario V60 though, which have a finer filter and larger drainage hole, will benefit from a finer grind which prevents the water passing through too quickly.
 So, the best coffee grinder for Chemex may not be the best for the V60 - you will soon have the knowledge to be the judge of this, however.

-The Aeropress is a very adaptable device that can work with various grind sizes depending on the brew time, but generally a medium grind will work best for a longer brew time (2-3 mins), and a slightly finer grind for a shorter brew time is also possible (1 min).
+The Aeropress is a very adaptable and easy to use device that can work with various grind sizes depending on the brew time, but generally a medium grind will work best for a longer brew time (2-3 mins), and a slightly finer grind for a shorter brew time is also possible (1 min).
 This will to some extent depend on your taste and the amount of time you want to spend brewing, but note that a finer grind will make plunging more difficult.

 Cold brew coffee is a unique beast in the coffee making world, with the beans being left to extract for hours not minutes and in cold water not hot.
-Despite this super long time exposure to the water, cold brew coffee only requires a medium coarse grind to prevent over extraction, depending on the brew time, simply because the water is cold.
+Despite this super long time exposure to the water, cold brew coffee only requires a medium coarser grind to prevent over extraction, depending on the brew time, simply because the water is cold.

 We will talk about this in more detail below, but the fact that espresso coffee is produced under so much pressure and in such a short space of time means that you need a very fine grind size.
 To get this right, you will find that a bespoke espresso grinder will be the best option, as they offer greater precision in grind size; and we’ll tell you why this is so important later on.